Meet your M8 with a Little Help From Your Friends.

 Stephen called the next day, and the two talked for four full hours.
 The rest, as they say, is history.

-On June 26, 2010, Stephen and Linda got married at Vibiana in downtown Los Angeles.
-They now have a 2-year old boy named Kingston.
+Two years later, Stephen and Linda got married at Vibiana in downtown Los Angeles.
+They now have a 3-year old boy named Kingston.